Why America is ‘flying blind’ to the coronavirus mutations racing across the globe

 Unlike the United States, the U.K. invested in genetic sequencing early on in the pandemic, launching its genomics consortium in March with a $27 million investment and a multimillion-dollar boost late last year.

-Other countries have dramatically higher proportions of cases sequenced compared to the United States because they have far fewer cases: The country with the highest rate of sequencing per case, Iceland, has analyzed 4,000 genomes out of 6,000 people who have tested positive.
+Other countries have dramatically higher proportions of cases sequenced compared with the United States because they have far fewer cases: The country with the highest rate of sequencing per case, Iceland, has analyzed 4,000 genomes out of 6,000 people who have tested positive.

 ‘Patchy’ U.S. program